 Tayt Held is Governance Associate at the Carbon War Room, where he manages key aspects of the organization’s fundraising, administrative, and governance activities.
 Prior to joining the Carbon War Room, Tayt worked in environmental and clean energy advocacy.
 He spent time at the Truman National Security Project, working with Operation FREE – a coalition of veterans and national security experts advocating for clean, domestic energy production.
 In addition, he spent time as a community organizer for Environment America in California during the 2010 election cycle, where he successfully organized students and local communities to prevent the roll-back of California’s landmark global warming law, AB32.
 Originally from the Pacific Northwest, Tayt graduated from Lewis & Clark College in Portland, OR, where he received his BA in international affairs, with a focus on international development.

-Helen is Senior Network Engagement Associate at the Carbon War Room.
-In her role, Helen develops and implements engagement strategies for CWR initiatives, and engages with external stakeholders to incubate roadmaps that accelerate the deployment of solutions that reduce carbon emissions.
-She also leads the organization’s engagement through our online communities, social media, and newsletters.
+Helen develops and implements engagement strategies for CWR initiatives, and engages with external stakeholders to incubate roadmaps that accelerate the deployment of solutions that reduce carbon emissions.
+She also leads the organization’s engagement through online communities, social media, and newsletters.

 Helen holds a bachelor’s degree in global health from the University of Pennsylvania, with an additional focus on sub-Saharan Africa.
 She spent her senior year at the University of Oxford studying politics and philosophy.

-Bianca’s professional background is in communications, and she has spent time working as an account executive at start up creative agencies in New York and Melbourne, where she grew up.
-Throughout both her Bachelor and Master degrees, she majored in Communications and minored in Political Science and International Affairs.
-Having gained invaluable skills in the commercial sector, she decided it was time to apply this skillset in not-for-profit organisations, dealing with subject matter which she feels passionate about.
-This led Bianca to Virgin Unite in 2012, the charitable arm of Virgin Group, where she spent several months supporting the internal communications team before transitioning to the Carbon War Room.
+Bianca’s professional background is in communications, and she has spent time working as an account executive at start-up creative agencies in both New York and Melbourne.
+Having gained invaluable skills in the commercial sector, she transitioned to the non-profit world in order to apply her skillset to subject matters which she feels passionate about.
+This led Bianca to Virgin Unite, the charitable arm of Virgin Group, where she spent several months supporting the internal communications team before coming to the Carbon War Room.

-In 2010, Katya joined Virgin Unite, the charitable foundation of the Virgin Group.
-Her main project focused on researching companies committed to sustainable initiatives for Richard Branson’s book Screw Business As Usual.
-This stimulated her interest in environmental causes and prompted her move to the Carbon War Room.
-At the War Room she acts as the Global Projects Associate, where she supports and coordinates the Active Operations as well as looking into the development of potential new initiatives.
-Katya has acquired invaluable knowledge and experience of supporting operations from start up, and this has increased her awareness of all the key pieces that are integral to CWR delivery of implementation and success.
+2010, Katya joined Virgin Unite, the charitable foundation of the Virgin Group, and worked researching companies committed to sustainable initiatives for Richard Branson’s book Screw Business As Usual.
+This stimulated her interest in environmental causes and prompted her move to the Carbon War Room, where she currently supports and coordinates the Islands Operation, the third of her roles with the organization.
+Over the course of her tenure, Katya has acquired invaluable experience supporting CWR Operations, and she has a deep knowledge of all the key pieces that are integral to the implementation and success of a strategy.

-Katya has travelled through most parts of the world and her ambition is to make a difference for the better in society.
+Katya has travelled through most of the world, and her ambition is to make a difference for the better in society.
 She is still an active member of KIDS young people’s fundraising committee, and volunteers her time to Crisis as well as other nonprofit initiatives.